kulp/lemta/README.md

 # Goal
-This project seeks to derive, by good-faith clean-room engineering, sufficient interface definitions to support the development of F/OSS simulation tools that use downloadable [pack files](http://packs.download.atmel.com) from Atmel / Microchip.
+This project seeks to derive, by good-faith clean-room reverse-engineering, sufficient interface definitions to support the development of F/OSS simulation tools that use downloadable [pack files](http://packs.download.atmel.com) from Atmel / Microchip.

 ## Non-goal
 While these pack files include compiled GNU/Linux-compatible shared libraries